kdelee/aws-cloudtrail-bucket/README.md

 Requirements
 ------------

-This module assumes that /usr/bin/python can import boto3 and that the aws cli is installed and in your path.
+This module assumes that `/usr/bin/env python` (whatever `python` is in your current environment) can import boto3 and that the aws cli is installed and in your path.

 Role Variables
 --------------